Written by Carrie Jensen on behalf of One Truckee River (updated by Laudan Chaffin)

 Need Help Getting Started?

 The team at Moana Nursery are always here to help.
-Whether it’s helping pick the right plants, providing expert pest management advice from a plant doctor, or developing the perfect landscape design, we’ve got the answers.
+Whether it’s helping pick the right plants, providing expert pest management advice from a plant doctor, helping design your water-wise irrigation system or developing the perfect landscape design, we’ve got the answers!
 Talk to our team about any of your questions, and we’ll help you take the next step to making your landscape River-Friendly!

 Plus, check out the Moana Nursery online store for convenient, anytime shopping at your fingertips!